 by Dr. Cheryl Cooper, ND

-Here we are, 6 months into the New Year, and everyone’s 2017 resolutions are long forgotten but those pesky pounds from 2016 are probably still lingering around.
+Here we are, 6 months into the New Year, and everyone’s resolutions are long forgotten but those pesky pounds from the year before are probably still lingering around.
 Next to becoming more fit and healthy, losing weight is the most common New Year’s resolution in North America.
 Most people will start the New Year with a weight loss program that includes significant reduction in calories or food restriction accompanied by an intensive exercise program.
 And while some succeeded for the short or long term, most gave up after a couple of weeks after not seeing a significant and consistent change.